mrco24/PH-Recon/README.md

 - Resolves all the subdomains using massdns
 - Check http/https services on the given domains using httpx tool.
 - All Active Subdomain Screenshot
-- Able to separate all ip of all subdomain using gf tools
 - This script will collect all the urls using Waybackurl, Gau, gospider, ParamSpider, hakrawler.
 - Gather all the urls and put them in a single .txt file.
 - This script will  Able to sort all the good Urals by filtering.